open-energy-transition/efuels-supply-potentials/README.md

     conda activate pypsa-earth

 * **Note!** At the moment, head of the PyPSA-Earth submodule points to latest stable commit (`ee14fa5`) of `efuels-supply-potential` branch of [open-energy-transition/pypsa-earth](https://github.com/open-energy-transition/pypsa-earth/tree/efuels-supply-potentials) repository.
-Please, make sure the environment was build using on this commit.

 ## 2. Running scenarios